 Welcome to a brief walking tour of Pierrepont Place, one of Brooklyn's most elegant streets of 19th-century townhouses.

 Pierrepont Place was home to many of Brooklyn's 19th-century wealthy, WASPY movers and shakers.
-Many of Brooklyn’s unique cultural institutions got their start nearby: the Brooklyn Historical Society (founded in the Heights under a different name), the Brooklyn Philharmonic, and the Brooklyn Academy of Music.
+Many of Brooklyn’s unique cultural institutions got their start nearby: the Brooklyn Historical Society (founded under a different name), the Brooklyn Philharmonic, and the Brooklyn Academy of Music.

 Try to stop at the Brooklyn Historical Society as it's well worth a visit.
-Plus, it's the the only Pierrepont Place town house that tourists can enter.
+Plus, it's the the only Pierrepont Place townhouse that tourists can enter.
+If you'd like to see more of Brooklyn Heights, check out our guides to the Brooklyn Heights Promenade and surrounding area or our guide to neighboring DUMBO, a funky arty waterfront industrial area now filled with galleries, a noted theater and a waterfront park.

 Victorian Homes of Pierrepont Street, Brooklyn Heights